Azlina-Arna/Webapp-Final-Project/README.md

    <ul>
    <li>home.blade.php : Displays food menu as a Home page once user successfully register and login</li>
-   <li>login.blade.php : Displays User Log in page</li>
-   <li>register.blade.php : Displays User Registeration page</li>
+   <li>detail.blade.php : Displays each menu details and user can buy now and add to cart after check the details</li>
-   <li>cart.blade.php : Displays Cart page where added food with add and drop button</li>
+   <li>cartlist.blade.php : Displays Cart page where added food with add and drop button</li>
    <li>checkout.blade.php : Displays foods with details from cart and calculate total price with a form for billing and delivery address to confirm order</li>
-   <li>details.blade.php : Displays order history with update and cancel button</li>
+   <li>order.blade.php : Displays order history with update and cancel button</li>
    </ul>

 <br>